KylieLAnglin/new-website/content/authors/admin/_index.md

 I am an assistant professor of research methods, measurement, and evaluation currently at the Neag School of Education at the University of Connecticut.
 As an educational methodologist, I am committed to identifying effective educational programs and policies.
 I specialize in leveraging AI to extract insights from complex or hard-to-access data, including unstructured data on program implementation (like transcripts and participant writing) .
 In doing so, I address critical resource constraints in education research while simultaneously addressing  risks in the use and interpretation of AI output.

-**I am currently taking on PhD students.
-Please email me and/or [apply](https://rmme.education.uconn.edu/how-to-apply-m-a-and-ph-d-programs/) if you are interested.**

 In recent research, I have: